aaronpk/live-chat-overlay/README.md

 This Chat overlay extensions will foward the selected chat message over a websocket connection to a secondary webpage, which can be used in OBS-Studio as a simple browser source.
 This makes capturing the chat messages from a Live video stream very easy and fast -- no Chroma keying or window-capturing needed.
 It also makes customizing the style pretty easy, with no Chrome extension development needed.
 Twitch and Youtube live chat is supported, with more options coming.

 #### Supported sites (requests welcomed)
-- glimesh.tv
+- glimesh.tv (pop-out chat)
-- youtube.com
+- youtube.com (pop-out chat)
-- twitch.tv
+- twitch.tv (pop-out chat)
-- restream.io
+- restream.io (go here: https://chat.restream.io/chat)

 📺 Video demoing how to install and use here: https://www.youtube.com/watch?v=UOg3RvHO-xk